 His projects aim to address critical issues such as green infrastructure by investigating the effectiveness of best management practices (BMPs) in controlling runoff, reducing pollution, and mitigating flooding in urban and suburban areas.
 He’s also exploring conflicts between agricultural practices and urban expansion in Northeast Ohio, particularly how these land use changes affect water quality and the policy responses needed to balance development with environmental sustainability.

-Before he went into academia, Bitterman worked in aerospace manufacturing and said that his work was inherently problem-focused..
+Before he went into academia, Bitterman worked in aerospace manufacturing and said that his work was inherently problem-focused.
 He decided to go back to school and focus on geography.
+He earned his B.S. and Ph.D. degrees in geography from the University of Iowa.

 “In my home state of Iowa, water quality is extremely poor, and it causes substantial environmental and human health problems,” Bitterman said.